slamander/website/content/talk/ecol_cc/index.md

 ---
-title: Achieving connectivity under rapid change: case studies from niches to distributions
+title: "Achieving connectivity under rapid change: case studies from niches to distributions"
-event: Guest lecture in Ecology of Climate Change
+event: "Guest lecture in Ecology of Climate Change"

-location: University of Florida
+location: "University of Florida"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.